-Information about fees and charges is available on the Home Affairs website: www.homeaffairs.gov.au/trav/visa/fees.
-If you are applying in the course of acting as a representative of a foreign government (evidence will be required), the visa application charge is nil.
+Information about fees and charges is available on the Home Affairs website: https://immi.homeaffairs.gov.au/visas/visa-pricing-estimator.
+If you are applying for a visa as you will be travelling for business as a representative of a foreign government (evidence will be required), the visa application charge is nil.

 Any applications should be lodged several weeks before your intended travel date.
 We recommend that you do not enter into any financial commitments, such as purchasing airline tickets, before you have been notified of a decision on your visa application.
 The Department is not liable for financial loss incurred by clients whose visa application was finalised later than expected or where an application was unsuccessful.